ProjectLibertyLabs/gateway/docs/src/Run/Security.md

 In this section, we will discuss best practices for securing API access, focusing on using NGINX as a reverse proxy, handling CORS configurations, and using load balancers to enhance security and scalability.

+Note: refer to this [guide](./Nginx.md) for setting up NGINX Ingress in Kubernetes.

 ## 1. **Using NGINX as a Reverse Proxy**

 NGINX can act as an entry point for your APIs, providing a layer of security by: